 Distract Them With Better Activities

 If your kids just love to engage with other people online, why not let them do it on a safe platform?
 Classover is certified by Kidsafe® which means it is a safe environment where your kid can learn and have fun.
-With over 200 state-certified teacher, Classover provides after school programs for kids age 4-12 covering over 12 subjects.
-For only $10/class, you can distract your kid from social media while still having fun.
+With over 200 state-certified teacher, Classover provides after school programs for kids age 4-12 covering over 20 subjects.
+For an affordable price to participate into the class, you can distract your kid from social media while still having fun.

 Try out our FREE trial classes and see if your kid enjoys it !